CSC581/shared-engine/docs/Engine_Reference_Trimmed.md

 static bool intersects(const Entity& a, const Entity& b);
 ```

-- **Touching edges do not count as a collision** — the comparisons are
+- **Touching edges do not count as a collision**: the comparisons are
   strict (`<`/`>`, not `<=`/`>=`), so two boxes that share exactly one edge
   (e.g. one ends at `x=100` and the other starts at `x=100`) are reported as
   not intersecting.
 That is what lets a game slide an entity flush against a
   wall without the wall reporting a hit every frame.
-- **A zero-size box never collides with anything**, including itself —
+- **A zero-size box never collides with anything**, including itself,
   guarded explicitly before the geometric check.
 - **An entity does overlap itself** (same box, positive size), and detection
   is symmetric: `intersects(a, b) == intersects(b, a)`.